Poulpes/onboarding/README.md

 - Use the Team Calendar when creating an event concerning everyone in the team !

 #### Nikabot
-[Nikabot](https://www.nikabot.com) is a Slack Bot we're using to fill in the time spent we
+[Nikabot](https://www.nikabot.com) is a Slack Bot we're using to fill in the time spent on every projects.
+Once connected to  we

 #### Others
 When creating/editing other documents we tend to stick to Google Apps: Google Docs, Google Sheet, Google Slides.